yasen-yankov/ios-docs/Guides/Chart/custom-drawing.md

 ###Solid fill###

-TKSolidFill is the simplest of all fills.
+<code>TKSolidFill</code> is the simplest of all fills.
 It paints chart items with a single color.
 Here is how you define it:

     TKSolidFill *fill = [[TKSolidFill alloc] initWithColor:[UIColor redColor]];